 Last week we discussed how to use happiness as a tool to better connect with your audience and drive brand awareness.
 Another powerful emotion that can be wielded into effective marketing for your business is – sadness.
 Yes, it may sound counterintuitive to make your customers sad.
 After all, who likes feeling glum?

-Surprisingly though, many of the same regions of the brain light up when it experiences sadness or happiness.
+Oddly enough, sadness activates many of the same regions of the brain as happiness.
 When the brain experiences those ‘blue’ feelings, two neurotransmitters in particular jump in to action.
 The first, cortisol – otherwise known as the stress hormone – is released, and the body may feel anxiety and tension.
 The second is oxytocin, which is often referred to as the ‘love hormone.’
 Oxytocin produces feelings of connection and empathy.
 Biologically speaking, it is most prevalent during and after childbirth, when a mother is breastfeeding and nurturing her newborn.
 Oxytocin helps us establish fellowship with others.

 Together, these neurotransmitters produce powerful effects within the body that create a desire for community.
 As it turns out, we really love feeling connected to people, and we especially love a good underdog story.
 Last September Budweiser broke our hearts with a commercial featuring a dog and his best friend, who later went out for a night of drinking and never returned home.
 At first, we feared the worst – that the dog’s owner suffered a fatal accident, and would never make it home.
 Cue the cortisol.
 Moments later we see the man return home to a heartfelt reunion with his dog – oxytocin – who tells his buddy that he drank too much, and stayed at his friend’s house to be safe.
 We’re left with a message to drink responsibly, because “your friends are counting on you.”